BorisNaguet/solr-maven-plugin/README.md

 * stopping after `tests`
 * starting another configuration (with lots of custom setups) of Solr in `pre-integration-test` (note that **you must enable IT** in the example to see that `<skipITs>false</skipITs>`)
 * stopping it in `post-integration-tests`

+You probably need only one of these (tests or integration-tests), and default configuration is probably enough for most usage.

 ```xml
 	<plugin>